-- For primary pupils, offers are sent out by the home local authority on 16 April. - For secondary pupils, offers are sent out by the home local authority on 1 March
+- For secondary pupils, offers are sent out by the home local authority on 1 March. - For primary pupils, offers are sent out by the home local authority on 16 April.

 These dates are relevant to all on-time applications in the coordinated admissions rounds.